danieldoh/danieldoh.github.io/content/project/VIP/index.md

 **Why 3D Program**
   - Can generate a large amount of data easily.
-  - Problem: Cracks and scratches may look similar from certain angles due to lighting.
+  - Problem: Cracks and scratches may **look similar** from certain angles due to lighting.
-    - Can be distinguished by changing viewpoints.
+    - Can be distinguished with **different viewpoints**.

 ## Contribution